aciccarello/ciccarello.me/_posts/2015-08-15-an-overview-of-our-trip.md

 for the first time.

 {% include image.html
-    file="/assets/img/liberia-camp-4-kids.jpg"
+    file: "/assets/img/liberia-camp-4-kids.jpg"
-    alt="african children of different ages on a dirt road in front of a house with two motorcycle tires for games" caption="Children in Camp Four"
+    alt: "african children of different ages on a dirt road in front of a house with two motorcycle tires for games"
+    caption: "Children in Camp Four"
 %}

 {% include image.html
-    file="/assets/img/liberia-remington-anthony-motorcycle.jpg"
+    file: "/assets/img/liberia-remington-anthony-motorcycle.jpg"
-    alt="African man on seat of motorcycle with a white man on the back ready to drive off" caption="Remington and I traveling to the orphanage"
+    alt: "African man on seat of motorcycle with a white man on the back ready to drive off"
+    caption: "Remington and I traveling to the orphanage"
 %}

 Each of the following days followed a similar format, spend some time